 Both museums have excellent special exhibits, that are constantly changing.
 Probably the most well-known special exhibit was the Rain Room at MOMA.
 Unfortunately, I never got to see the exhibit because the lines were always so long!

 I have fond memories of several of the special exhibits I went to.
-I really enjoyed the Tim Burton exhibit at MOMA, it was a really interesting insight into his thinking and his life.
+I enjoyed the Tim Burton exhibit at MOMA, it was an interesting insight into his thinking and his life.
 At the Met, I really enjoyed the China Through the Looking Glass Exhibit, which showed some of the Asian influence in fashion.

 In Manhattan, outdoor space is precious and both museums have it.
 MOMA has a sculpture garden that is open year around.
 The Met has a rooftop that is open in during the warmer weather months.
 (May through late fall, weather permitting).
 Since the Met is located on the edge of Central Park, the view of the park and the midtown skyline is definitely Instagram-worthy.
 The Met Rooftop has a different art exhibit each year.
 The Met Rooftop is open from 10 am – 4:30 pm during the week (except it is closed on Mondays) and until 8 pm on Friday and Saturday.
-There is a Martini Bar on the Met rooftop that is open Friday and Saturday from 5:30 – 8:00 pm.
+There is a Martini Bar on the Met rooftop that is open Friday and Saturday from 5:30 pm – 8:00 pm.
+If you are visiting the Met during the Summer make sure you save time to check out the roof.

 NYC MOMA is open seven days a week from 10:30 am to 5:30 pm.
 During the summer, they are open until 9 pm Thursday-Saturday.
 The Met is open 10 am – 5:30 pm Sunday through Thursday and from 10 am – 9 pm on Fridays and Saturdays.
 So during the summer, MOMA has better hours, but the rest of the year, the Met has better hours.